 For judgment of cases, the People's Court implements the system whereby the second instance is the final instance.
 The parties may, in accordance with the procedures prescribed by law, appeal to the People's Court at the next higher level the decision and ruling of the first instance of the local People's Court.
 The People's Procuratorate may protest to the People's Court at the next higher level in accordance with the procedures prescribed by law.
 If the parties do not appeal or the People's Procuratorate does not protest within the period of appeal, the judgment and ruling of the first instance of the local People's Court at all levels is the final judgment and ruling with legal effect.
-The judgment and ruling of the intermediate People's Court, the higher People's Court and the Supreme People's Court of first instance are all final.
-Save for the judgment made by the Supreme People's Court, the death penalty shall be reported to the Supreme People's Court for approval.
+The judgment and ruling of the intermediate People's Court, the higher People's Court and the Supreme People's Court of second instance and the Supreme People's Court, the death penalty shall be reported to the Supreme People's Court for approval.